FabianaCampanari/Thot-MentalistQ-GameQ/README.md

-# Thot - The Mentlist - Ancient Quatria
+# Thot - The Mentlist Guesing Game  - Ancient Quatria

 ### Try to Guess the Number with Thot - Hermes Trosmegistus